into-the-v0id/wg/README.md

 ### How do the points and score work?

 Each chore has a certain amount of points - you can define this yourself.
 Usually more difficult or work-intensive chores have more points.
 Once you finish a chore you gain that amount of points.
 There is also a view to see how many points your roommates have in comparison to you.

-You can configure your chore list to reset the points/score of all users in the following intervals: monthly, quaterly, half-yearly, yearly, never.
+You can also have the points/score of all users automatically reset in the following intervals: monthly, quaterly, half-yearly, yearly, never.

+When you record an absence, your score is automatically adjusted.
+Since you are not around, it's not not expected of you to do any chores.
+Therefore you will recieve compensatory points based on how much you did while you where around.

 ### Whats with the name "WG"?